Everything you wanted to know about Spa Etiquette but were afraid to ask...

 Multiple services and Spa Packages will be subject to a 25% cancellation fee if services are cancelled less than 24 hours in advance.
 Therefore, a credit card number will be required to secure your appointment.
 Or if you are booking with a gift certificate, the GC will convert to a dollar value.
 Single services will not require a credit card number.

-Our Gift Certificates never expire; however the packages do.
-If packages purchased on Gift Certificates haven't been redeemed within one year, the GC converts to its original purchase price.
+Our Gift Certificates never expire; however the packages and individual services do.
+If services or packages purchased on Gift Certificates haven't been redeemed within one year, the GC converts to its original purchase price.

 2011 © Nie Spa | 26 Legend Court, Unit 4, Meadowlands of Ancaster, Ontario L9K 1J3 | 905-304-0931 Toll-free 1-866-777-0090